octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 ### Hand-ons:

-Let's create a truffle project for the Raffle Smart contract, and compile the ligo code into Michelson code, with _Truffle_.
+Let's create a truffle project for the Raffle Smart contract, and compile the ligo code into a Michelson code, with _Truffle_.
-First, we will download the `tezos-example` box, and then remove the example contracts.
+First, we will download the `tezos-example` box and then remove the example contracts.

 ``` shell
 $ mkdir truffle-raffle